4305 N Garfield St # 221 Midland, TX 79705

 Partial Dentures

 A partial denture is a prosthetic that replaces one or more missing teeth.
-Partial dentures consist of a metal or plastic framework, with teeth that our dentist carefully matches with your existing teeth.
+Partial dentures consist of a metal or plastic framework, with teeth that our dentist carefully matches to your existing teeth.
 They’re better for people who are missing several teeth, but still have natural teeth left in their mouth.
 A piece of metal or flexible plastic that fits around the existing teeth holds the partial denture in place.

 Implant-supported Dentures

 Implant-supported dentures are false teeth that remain permanently in-place using dental implants.
 These implants are a titanium alloy that the dentist places directly into the jawbone.
 We specially-craft the dentures so that they fit snugly around the implants and to match the appearance of natural teeth.
-Once the dentist successfully places the implants, the new dentures will fit over them and never slip or move.
-They will stay in place with minimal maintenance for a very long time.

 Dr. Courter may recommend dental implants to patients receiving dentures.
 This is because implant-supported dentures are an excellent option to permanently replace your teeth.
 Patients are able to eat the foods that they love and speak clearly without worrying about them falling out.